talnetd/urlstrn/README.md

 ```

 ### Deploy
-Currently I have deploye the service at Google Cloud Virtual Instances.
+Currently I have deployed the service at Google Cloud Virtual Instances.
 So the setup would be different depending on the architect.

+* App End Point [130.211.157.136:8080]
+* Running in the smallest f1-macro type vm

 ### Todo
 * Frontend Validation / Backend Validation